d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Linking notes] See section 7

-[Automatically rename Denote buffers] See section 9
+[Automatically rename Denote buffers] See section 10

 4.1 Rename a single file
 ────────────────────────

   The `denote-rename-file' command renames a file and updates existing front matter if appropriate.
+It is possible to do the same with multiple files ([Rename multiple files interactively]).

-  If in Dired, the `FILE' to be renamed is the one at point, else the command prompts with minibuffer completion for a target file.
+  If in Dired, consider `FILE' to be the one at point, else prompt with minibuffer completion for one.
+When called from Lisp, `FILE' is a filesystem path represented as a string.

-  If `FILE' has a Denote-compliant identifier, retain it while updating the `TITLE' and `KEYWORDS' fields of the file name.
+  If `FILE' has a Denote-compliant identifier, retain it while updating the TITLE and `KEYWORDS' fields of the file name.

   Else create an identifier based on the following conditions:

-  • If `FILE' does not have an identifier and optional `DATE' is non-nil (such as with a prefix argument), invoke the function `denote-prompt-for-date-return-id'.
-It prompts for a date and uses it to derive the identifier.
+  1. If optional `ASK-DATE' is non-nil (such as with a prefix argument), prompt for a date and use it to derive the identifier.

-  • If `FILE' does not have an identifier and optional `DATE' is nil (this is the case without a prefix argument), use the file attributes to determine the last modified date and format it as an identifier.
+  2. If optional `ASK-DATE' is nil (this is the case without a prefix argument), use the file attributes to determine the last modified date and format it as an identifier.

-  • As a fallback, derive an identifier from the current time.
+  3. As a fallback, derive an identifier from the current time.

-  • If the resulting identifier is not unique among the files in the variable `denote-directory’, increment it such that it becomes unique.
+  4. If the resulting identifier is not unique among the files in the variable `denote-directory', increment it such that it becomes unique.

-  The default `TITLE' is retrieved from a line starting with a title field in the file’s contents, depending on the given file type ([Front matter]).
-Else, the file name is used as a default value at the minibuffer prompt.
+  Use `TITLE' to construct the new name of `FILE'.
+In interactive use, retrieve the default `TITLE' value from a line starting with a title field in the file’s contents, depending on the given file type ([Front matter]).
+Else, use the file name as a default value at the minibuffer prompt.
+When called from Lisp, `TITLE' is a string.

+  Add `SIGNATURE' to the file, using an existing one as the default value at the minibuffer prompt.
+When called from Lisp, `SIGNATURE' is a string.
+If the `SIGNATURE' is empty or `nil', it is not included in the new file name.

-  As a final step after the `FILE', `TITLE', and `KEYWORDS' prompts, ask for confirmation, showing the difference between old and new file names.
+  As a final step after the `FILE', `TITLE', `KEYWORDS', and `SIGNATURE' are collected, ask for confirmation, showing the difference between old and new file names.
 For example:

   ┌────
   │ Rename sample.txt to 20220612T052900--my-sample-title__testing.txt? (y or n)
   └────

+  Do not ask for confirmation if the `denote-rename-no-confirm' option is set to a non-nil value ([The `denote-rename-no-confirm' option]).

-  The file type extension (e.g. `.txt') is read from the underlying file and is preserved through the renaming process.
-Files that have no extension are simply left without one.
+  Read the file type extension (like `.txt') from the underlying file and preserve it through the renaming process.
+Files that have no extension are left without one.

   Renaming only occurs relative to the current directory.
 Files are not moved between directories.

-  If the `FILE' has Denote-style front matter for the `TITLE' and `KEYWORDS', this command asks to rewrite their values in order to reflect the new input (this step always requires confirmation and the underlying buffer is not saved, so consider invoking `diff-buffer-with-file' to double-check the effect).
-The rewrite of the `FILE' and `KEYWORDS' in the front matter should not affect the rest of the block.
+  If the `FILE' has Denote-style front matter for the `TITLE' and `KEYWORDS', ask to rewrite their values in order to reflect the new input (this step always requires confirmation and the underlying buffer is not saved, so consider invoking `diff-buffer-with-file' to double-check the effect).
+The rewrite of the `FILE' and `KEYWORDS' in the front matter should not affect the rest of the front matter.

-  If the file doesn’t have front matter but is among the supported file types (per `denote-file-type'), the `denote-rename-file' command adds front matter at the top of it and leaves the buffer unsaved for further inspection.
+  If the file doesn’t have front matter but is among the supported file types (per `denote-file-type'), add front matter at the top of it and leave the buffer unsaved for further inspection.

+  For the front matter of each file type, refer to the variables:

+  • `denote-org-front-matter'
+  • `denote-text-front-matter'
+  • `denote-toml-front-matter'
+  • `denote-yaml-front-matter'

   This command is intended to (i) rename existing Denote notes while updating their title and keywords in the front matter, (ii) convert existing supported file types to Denote notes, and (ii) rename non-note files (e.g. PDF) that can benefit from Denote’s file-naming scheme.
-The latter is a convenience we provide, since we already have all the requisite mechanisms in place (though Denote does not—and will not—manage such files).
+The latter is a convenience we provide, since we already have all the requisite mechanisms in place.

+[Rename multiple files interactively] See section 4.3

 [Front matter] See section 6

-4.2 Rename multiple files at once ─────────────────────────────────

-  The `denote-dired-rename-marked-files' command renames marked files in Dired to conform with our file-naming scheme.
-Specifically, it does the following:

-  • retains the file’s existing name and make it the `TITLE' field, per Denote’s file-naming scheme;

-  • downcases and sluggifies the `TITLE', per our conventions;

-  • prepends an identifier to the `TITLE';

-  • preserves the file’s extension, if any;

-  • prompts once for `KEYWORDS' and applies the user’s input to the corresponding field in the file name;

-  • adds or rewrites existing front matter to the underlying file, if it is recognized as a Denote note (per the `denote-file-type' user option), such that it includes the new keywords.

-  • prompts at the outset for a confirmation, unless optional `SKIP-FRONT-MATTER-PROMPT' is non-nil (such as with a universal prefix argument).

-    [ Note that the affected buffers are not saved.
-Users can thus check them to confirm that the new front matter does not cause any problems (e.g. with the `diff-buffer-with-file’ command).
-      Multiple buffers can be saved in one go with `save-some-buffers’ (read its doc string). ]

-  With the optional `NO-UNIQUE-ID-CHECK' as non-nil (such as as a double prefix argument), it does not process the file identifiers of the marked files for potential duplicates.
-The default is to check for duplicates and increment them such that they become unique.
-The reason this optional argument exists is for those who want to speed up the process, perhaps because they know ahead of time all identifiers will be unique or do not care about them.

-  [ When renaming files in Dired, it is possible to produce duplicate
-    identifiers.
-This can happen when multiple files share the same modification time, which can be casually done with the `touch’ command, `git’, and others. ]
+[The `denote-rename-no-confirm' option] See section 4.1.1

+4.1.1 The `denote-rename-no-confirm' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The default behaviour of the `denote-rename-file' command is to ask for an affirmative answer as a final step before changing the file name and, where relevant, inserting or updating the corresponding front matter ([Rename a single file]).

+  Remember that `denote-rename-file' does not save the underlying buffer it modifies.
+It leaves it unsaved so that the user can review what happened, such as by invoking the command `diff-buffer-with-file'.

+  Specialised commands that build on top of `denote-rename-file' may internally bind this user option to a non-nil value in order to perform their operation (e.g. `denote-dired-rename-files' goes through each marked Dired file, prompting for the information to use, but carries out the renaming without asking for confirmation (buffers remain unsaved)).

+[Rename a single file] See section 4.1

-4.3 Rename a single file based on its front matter ──────────────────────────────────────────────────
+4.2 Rename a single file based on its front matter ──────────────────────────────────────────────────

   In the previous section, we covered the more general mechanism of the